-The high-definition video camera on the OOI Cabled Array system provides very high resolution views of black smoker fluids and coupled biologial activity at the Mushroom hydrothermal sulfide chimney within the ASHES hydrothermal field on the western side of the caldera at Axial Volcano.
+The high-definition video camera on the OOI Cabled Array system provides very high resolution views of black smoker fluids and coupled biological activity at the Mushroom hydrothermal sulfide chimney within the ASHES hydrothermal field on the western side of the caldera at Axial Volcano.
+The time-series imagery, from over 300 miles offshore and nearly 1 mile beneath the oceans surface, is providing new insights into growth and collapse of the sulfide chimneys, changes in macrofaunal and microbial mat distribution, and movement and interaction of the organisms that densely colonize the Mushroom chimney.

-The camera is associated with fluid samplers for follow-on chemical analyses of diffusely flowing fluids and with a novel temperaure (thermistor) array that provides 3D measurements of temperatures in diffusely flowing fluids.
-Fluids in the vent have been measured at over 260°C and the surrounding seawater is ~2°C. In concert, these instruments allow characterization of how fluid chemistry and temperature impact biological communities of tube worms, palm worms, limpets, and microbes, and how these communities evolve over time in response to volcanic and seismic events.
+The camera is associated with fluid samplers for follow-on chemical analyses of diffusely flowing fluids and with a novel thermistor array that provides 3D measurements of temperatures in diffusely flowing fluids.
+Fluids in the vent have been measured at over 260°C, while the surrounding seawater is ~2°C. In concert, these instruments allow characterization of how fluid chemistry and temperature impact biological communities of tube worms, palm worms, limpets, and microbes, and how these communities evolve over time in response to volcanic and seismic events.